Milwaukee Wisconsin Family Law Attorney

 Mediation is a process through which people can discuss their disputed issues.
-It is a legal process most often mediated by an attorney.
-In some situations, the parties are permitted to have their private attorney present during the mediation, while in other situations, the parties cannot be represented at the mediation.
+It is a legal process mediated by an attorney.
+In some situations, the parties are permitted to have their private attorney present during the mediation, while in other situations, the parties cannot be, or are not, represented at the mediation.
 For more information about mediation and how you can use this effective alternative, please contact Attorney Kathleen Reiley.
 For general non-legal advice, you can visit mediation, mediation for domestic partner disputes, dispute resolution or mediation for same sex relationships.

 Adjudication of paternity is the process of determining that a man is the father of a child in order to establish the paternity, legal custody, physical placement and support of the child with an enforceable judgment as the end result.
 Paternity adjudication is sometimes referred to as a paternity action or paternity suit.
 The need for a paternity adjudication can arise whether the couple is married and divorcing or unmarried, whether they are in cohabitation or separated.
 Wisconsin statutes need to catch up with same sex parents being adjudicated the parent of non-marital children.

-While the terms "custody" and "visitation" are often used in general conversations and readily interchanged, legal custody of a child refers to the legal obligations of making decisions about a minor child, and physical placement refers to the actual placement of a child into the home of one or both parents.
+While the terms "custody" and "visitation" are often used in general conversations and readily interchanged, legal custody of a child refers to the legal obligations of making decisions about a minor child, the rights a parent and child have, and obligations parents have and physical placement refers to the actual placement of a child into the home of one or both parents.
 For more information about custody, please visit legal placement or physical placement.

 Child support is the financial support paid by one parent to the other parent for the financial support of the parents' child.
 Alimony is called "maintenance" under Wisconsin laws.
 In some instances, a court orders child support payments to be made to a non-parent, such as when a grandparent or a foster home has been granted physical custody of a child.
 For more information about support, please visit child support or family support.